 - Calligraphy with Loving Kindness meditation: Soobin and Valerie started with a few minutes of loving kindness meditation to calm herself, and then she moved to writing Chinese characters that were meaningful to her.
 Each time was 10-20 minutes.
 This practice helped both students to get a sense of the true purpose of calligraphy.
 Another student, Serena, found this practice helped her think about the beauty and meaning of Chinese characters.
 Here is a video clip of her calligraphy.
 (See more details below under “Student Project Reflection” about her growth through this project.)
 Finally, Moqiu used a meditation to lead her into the writing of the Buddhist “Heart Sutra” in traditional Chinese script, as can be seen in her video of the project.
 (For more information, see this blog entry,”Calligraphy as Sacred Art.”)

 - Fasting with Loving Kindness meditation: Kennedy gave up sweets for several weeks as a commitment to her Christian faith.
 She also did a 5-minute loving kindness meditation as part of her project.
 Her goal was to help her create better personal habits for herself, both in her eating and with her attitudes towards other people.
+If you choose to do fasting, this TEDx talk may help you understand the physiological benefits of your practice.

 - Painting: A high-achieving student, Claudia has struggled with stress-induced headaches throughout her high school career.
 She chose painting, a love that she neglected in her high school years, to see if she could use it as a spiritual practice.
 While she initially conceptualized painting as a way to distract her mind from her stress, she came to understand that this practice required her to engage her conscious mind with the physicality of painting: focusing on her brush strokes, listening to the sound of brush on canvas, and concentrating on her choice of color.
 Using painting as a therapy, she realized, meant fully engaging her mind in the present.
 Not only did she produce a beautiful painting, but she came to see the therapeutic value of her underused talent of painting.